kerondwarf55/notes/README.md

 Next, use tools and resources to help manage your workflow.
 For example, using version control systems like Git can help keep your code organized and easy to track changes.
 Additionally, utilizing task management tools like Trello or Asana can ensure that you stay on top of your to-do list.
 These tools can also help team collaboration by allowing members to assign tasks and track progress together.
  - 来自Assistant AI

+# 2023-12-28
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication.
+Complex systems are prone to bugs and difficult to maintain.
+Always strive to write clean, concise, and readable code that solves the problem at hand without unnecessary complexity.
+Remember, code is read far more often than it is written, so prioritize clarity and understandability over cleverness or optimization."